 French III is the third course in the 4-year language sequence.
-This class covers Units 5-7 in D'Accord Level 2 and Units Reprise-Unit 4 in D'Accord 3.
+This class covers Chapters 11-12 of French OER 2, the original French text of the Beauty and the Beast fairy tale, and the film Les Choristes.
 Students continue their study of French grammar, vocabulary and culture.
 A greater emphasis is placed on reading authentic texts, increased oral fluency, immersion through French media, and aural comprehension.